iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 1 reviews"/>
 </p>

+> Didn't work at all.<br> :date: __2020-12-27 21:59:24__

+> Not only is this app so poorly used by the populous to warn you against infection, it also prevented me from warning others about my positive diagnosis.
+I get that the government takes off holidays, the disease did not.
+I did everything right, and tried to warn others through the app, however the government has not given me a code I need to warn anyone else.
+Another shining example of wasted money.
+If I have to wait a week or more for a contact tracer to give me a code, what's the point?<br> :date: __2020-12-27 08:20:21__

+> The app appears useless.
+I tested + .
+When I try to enter the result, it asks for one time verification code.
+After extensive searching, I was unable to learn how to get the verification code.<br> :date: __2020-12-25 19:53:51__

+> Asks for a verification code to share my positive test results but I don't know where I would have a verification code?<br> :date: __2020-12-25 19:43:12__

 > It seems rather useless.
 It's entirely dependent upon people reporting themselves.
 It's never reported a possible exposure until today.
 There is a zero chance that I don't encounter at least one covid positive person within a hundred feet of myself on a daily basis.
 The possible exposure was seven days prior to the notification.
 It said to quarantine immediately...
 Seven days ago.
 Yikes.<br> :date: __2020-12-18 23:25:51__